Aiven-Open/karapace/README.rst

 License
 =======

-Karapace is licensed under the AGPL, version 3.
+Karapace is licensed under the Apache license, version 2.0.
 Full license text is available in the ``LICENSE`` file.

 Please note that the project explicitly does not require a CLA (Contributor